 The Kingdom of Saudi Arabia is gearing up for a series of massive changes in order to align the current state with the Saudi Vision 2030.
 Those who want to find out more about the Vision 2030 can search about it online, just search for Saudi VISION 2030 COMPLETE ANALYSIS.

-There are also numerous reports coming out from both national and international media houses and news publications.
+11-Point Plan to Revamp Health Sector: There are also numerous reports coming out from both national and international media houses and news publications.
 These reports claim through highly reputable sources that the Ministry of Health and the Health Sector will be going through some major changes in the near future.

-In accordance to the Al Arabiya Website, the minister of health, who had been appointed just recently, wants to make all of the procedures into an electronic format in order to increase the efficiency and effectiveness of the management of all of the government owned and run hospitals.
+In accordance to the Al Arabiya Website, the minister of health, who had been appointed just recently, wants to make all of the procedures into an electronic format in order to increase the efficiency and effectiveness of the management of all of the government-owned and run hospitals.

-All of the doctors and specialists will now only focus on their respective areas of expertise and not in the management or organization of the hospital.
-In accordance to the news report, the vital or pivotal part of this proposed program will revolve around those specialists, consultants, and doctors who are expatriates.
+All the doctors and specialists will now only focus on their respective areas of expertise and not on the management or organization of the hospital.
+In accordance with the news report, the vital or pivotal part of this proposed program will revolve around those specialists, consultants, and doctors who are expatriates.

-All of the expatriate consultants who have resided in the Kingdom for a period of more than 15 years will also not be allowed to renew their residency or work permits.
+No More Iqama Renewal for Expatriate Consultants: All of the expatriate consultants who have resided in the Kingdom for a period of more than 15 years will also not be allowed to renew their residency or work permits.

 Media sources repeatedly tried to get in touch with any official from the health department in order to verify this statement and news.
 However, the Ministry of Health or any official from the Ministry could not be reached in order to verify this news.

 Source: Arab News